 Third, the political cost of major reform is often less than the cost of minor reform.
 Why?
 In today's media, editors demand that their reporters provide controversy.
 That's what sells.
-That means that the first screaming headline of any reform effort is to identify who pays-who loses some subsidy or pays some more tax on the takeaway side of the budget.
+That means that the first screaming headline of any reform effort is to identify who pays - who loses some subsidy or pays some more tax on the takeaway side of the budget.
 But the size of the headline often doesn't change and certainly doesn't change proportionately to the size of the reform.

-As for the lobbyists, they suffer from what is called an "agency problem": they represent themselves more than any particular client.
+As for the lobbyists, they suffer from what is called an "agency problem": They represent themselves more than any particular client.
 That can be turned to the reformer's advantage.
-Lobbyists, too, gear up to favor their funders, but not in any manner proportionate to the issues at hand.
-Their incentives are to scare their funders and members of their associations, irrespective of the amount at stake or even whether they should be scared.
+Lobbyists will gear up to support and raise money from their funders, but not in any manner proportionate to the issues at hand.
+Their incentives are to scare their funders and members of their associations, regardless of the amount at stake or whether they should be scared.
 Therefore, if one is going to take a hit politically, one ought to get as much as possible out of the hit.
-The reform ought to achieve something quite valuable-a simpler tax code, long-term budgetary balance, a Social Security system without long-run deficits, and so forth.
+The reform ought to achieve something quite valuable - a simpler tax code, long-term budgetary balance, a Social Security system without long-run deficits, and so forth.

-Shifting the Burden of Proof.
+4. Shifting the burden of proof.
 Comprehensive reform serves another purpose: placing the burden of proof on those who oppose reform.
-During tax reform, those who fought against reform generally fought to restore a provision against a standard of equal justice and a comprehensive tax base, with few exceptions.
+During tax reform, those who fought against reform - with few exceptions - fought to restore provisions that violated standards of equal justice and a comprehensive tax base.
 They bore the burden of proof.
 When current law is established as the standard, the burden of proof resides with the reformers, who must justify why they are picking on one group or another.

-As some of you know, this last reason compelled me early on in the debt commission's proceeding to push through the staff for a "chairmen's mark" that solved such problems as long-term debt and Social Security imbalances, so that those favoring current practices would have to be put on the defensive.
-Had the debt commission merely put out a set of options, as have so many past commissions, it would not have succeeded in shifting the burden of proof.
+That last reason compelled me early on to recommend through the staff of the National Commission on Fiscal Responsibility and Reform (the Simpson-Bowles commission) that they put forward a "chairmen's mark" that solved problems such as long-term debt and Social Security imbalances, so that those favoring current practices would have to be put on the defensive.
+Had that debt commission merely put out a set of options, as have so many past commissions, it would not have succeeded in shifting the burden of proof.

-Liberal-Conservative Coalitions.
+5. Liberal-conservative coalitions.
 Tax reform in 1986 in no small part was supported by two broad coalitions: (1) pro-poor and pro-family; and (2) lower rates and reduction in tax shelters.
-These didn't just appear deus ex machina.
-Prior to reform, I did some work that got front-page headlines on the extent to which families with children had increasingly borne the largest tax increases in the post-war era.
+Those didn't just appear deus ex machina.
+Before reform, I did some work that got front-page headlines on the extent to which families with children had increasingly borne the largest tax increases in the post-war era.
 The same work showed that the poor were increasingly subject to tax.
-The first issue was taken up especially by social conservatives who felt the family was under attack, and the second especially by liberals concerned about the poor.
-Meanwhile, lower rates were always foremost in President Reagan's mind, and he didn't object to giving up items like accelerated depreciation or investment credits to get them; while the tax shelters of the day were looking increasingly slimy to everyone.
+The first issue was taken up especially by social conservatives who believed the family was under attack.
+Reagan was shown the analysis and came out in favor of increasing the personal exemption.
+The second was taken up especially by liberals concerned for the poor.
+Meanwhile, lower rates were always foremost in Reagan's mind, and he didn't object to giving up items like accelerated depreciation or investment credits to get them; while the tax shelters of the day were looking increasingly slimy to everyone.